btholt/complete-intro-to-react-v5/README.md

-**All PRs and issues for the course code and website have been resolved as of November 29th, 2019.
-The code for each commit and branch has also been tested! 😀**
+# Welcome to the [Complete Intro to React v5][course] and Intermediate React v2[course-intermediate]!

-# Welcome to the Complete Intro to React v5 and Intermediate React v2!
+To find the latest version of the React courses, head to the [React Learning Path][react-path] on Frontend Masters.

-[See the course website here][v5].
+- [See the course website here][v5].

 Before starting the course, please have [VSCode][vscode] or another code editor installed.